mikehumphrey/VolunteerTime/README.md

 npm install
 ```

-### 3. Environment Variables
+### 3. Environment Variables & Security

-For security, API keys and other secrets are not stored in the main codebase.
-You must create a local environment file to run the application.
+**CRITICAL: NEVER COMMIT API KEYS OR SECRETS TO GITHUB.** This project uses a `.env.local` file to store your secret keys locally.
+The `.gitignore` file is configured to prevent this file from ever being tracked by Git.

+#### How to Set Up Your Local Keys

-1.  **Create the file**: In the root of the project, find the file named `.env`.
+1.  **Create the file**: In the root of your project, find the file named `.env`.
 Make a copy of this file and rename the copy to `.env.local`.

     ```bash
     cp .env .env.local